How to Install Agent Zero

 Option 2: Volume Mapping (Advanced)

-When you do need a volume, the recommended, future-proof way is to map a folder of your choice on your machine to the /a0/usr directory inside the container:
+Most users do not need volume mapping; Backup and Restore is simpler.
+When you need a volume, map a folder on your machine to the /a0/usr directory inside the container.

 docker run -d -p 50080:80 -v /path/to/local/folder:/a0/usr --name agent-zero agent0ai/agent-zero

-⚠️ Important Volume Mapping Notes
+⚠️ Volume Mapping Notes

 - Do NOT map the entire

-/a0/memory,/a0/knowledge, or/a0/agentsunless you know exactly what you're doing - Prefer a single mapping from a folder on your machine to
+/a0directory when upgrading - Prefer a single mapping from a folder on your machine to

 What Gets Saved